minprog/uva-prog-ink/10 Problem Sets/10 Week 1/30 Questions.md

 # Questions

 These exercises do not ask you to create a new Python program, but instead ask you to read some code and predict the answer.
 Sometimes the questions are about other things related to programming.

-## Before you start

-Sign in to the website *before* you start filling in these forms.
-If you do, your answers will be saved and you can submit your answers when the day is done.

 ## Exercise 1.9 – Variable Names

 The Python interpreter has strict rules for variable names.
 Which of the following are legal Python names?
 If the name is not legal, state the reason.

 |expression |legal?                             |
 |-----------|-----------------------------------|